SCART: Simulation of Cyber Attacks for Real-Time: Simulation Methodology

-In order to verify our solution, we chose to use a drone system based on PX4 firmware.
-Drone is an excellent example for a real time system.
-Since the control system is based on a precise set of parameters.
-In addition, the drone's system is based on a real-time cycle clock, which means failure to meet the time requirement will damage the quality of the system.
-Most PX4-based systems consist of a flight controller and a mission computer, both of which are interconnected.
-The flight controller is responsible for managing the aircraft's physical behavior, utilizing sensors and algorithms to control its movements.
+Most PX4-based systems consist of a flight controller and a mission computer, which are interconnected.
+The flight controller manages the aircraft's physical behavior, utilizing sensors and algorithms to control its movements.
 The mission computer serves as the primary interface for the user, enabling them to program and direct the drone's tasks.
-Since the flight controller, containing the PX4 hardware, doesn’t allow auto pilot abilities.
-The mission computer, is usually a separated module.
-Those two modules communicate through the protocol "MAVLink".
-With the help of this structure we can demonstrate an attacker who is located in the communication interface of one of the computers and thus performs Man in the Middle.
+Typically, the mission computer is a separate module.
+These two modules communicate through the ``MAVLink'' protocol.
+This structure allows us to demonstrate an attacker positioned within the computer's communication interface, thus performing a Man-in-the-Middle attack.

-In order to simulate the drone, we chose to use a Gazebo simulator.
-Gazebo \cite{kaur2021survey} is a 3D robotics open source simulator.
-The Gazebo has a support option to simulate sensors and operator control, option to create different variables and specific environment situations.
-Also, Gazebo simulator offers us the ability to change and update the environment that the drone is in and even add our own objects along the way.
-Supplementing the use of Gazebo, we leveraged the MAVROS package \cite{lee2021robot} to establish communication between the PX4 autopilot and the task computer.
-Specifically, MAVROS served as the MAVLink node for Robot Operating System (ROS), enabling access to critical flight and state information from the drone.
-With all that, we will demonstrate here a simple case, attack through the internal communication interfaces.
-After picking the most relevant simulator, we will divide the main logic to running modules.
-That’s why we took the PX4 hardware with the simulator and inserted them into a different module, this module will be named "simulator".
-Later, we created a new "mission computer" that takes the flight controller's sensor sequence and passes it on to the mission computer.
-The flight controller receives the desired mission at the start of the task as a parameter, and calculate the drone's movement by the sensors sequence.
-The mission computer will be named "navigator".
-Which means that we have two different modules "simulator" and "navigator" that communicate with the protocol "MAVLink".
+To simulate the drone, we chose to use the Gazebo simulator.
+Gazebo \cite{kaur2021survey} is an open-source 3D robotics simulator that supports the simulation of sensors and operator control.
+It also allows the creation of different variables and specific environmental conditions.
+Additionally, Gazebo enables modifications to the drone's environment and the addition of custom objects.
+To supplement Gazebo, we leveraged the MAVROS package \cite{lee2021robot} to establish communication between the PX4 autopilot and the mission computer.
+MAVROS served as the MAVLink node for the Robot Operating System (ROS), providing access to critical flight and state information from the drone.
+Using this setup, we demonstrate a simple attack scenario through the internal communication interfaces.